neurodata/blog.neurodata.io/_posts/2018-10-14-structuring-a-grant.md

 author: Joshua Vogelstein
 ---

-I write many grants, most of them, or at least the parts that I write, are very quantitative in nature.
-Most of how I think about writing them comes directly from discussions with [Brett Mensh](http://optimizescience.com), he is the world's expert on these things, and I highly recommend you contact him.
+I write many grants.
+Most of them, or at least the parts that I write, are very quantitative in nature.
+Most of how I think about writing them comes directly from discussions with [Brett Mensh](http://optimizescience.com).
+He is the world's expert on grant-writing, and I highly recommend you contact him.

 ### Specific Aims